janmoelter/sgc-assembly-detection/README.md

 This step produces an `*_SGC-ASSEMBLIES.mat` file that holds the results of the assembly detection; see [GoodhillLab/neural-assembly-detection](https://github.com/GoodhillLab/neural-assembly-detection) for details.

+In order to change some of the parameters of the detection step, they have been exposed as command line arguments.
+Specifically, these parameters are the number of Monte Carlo rounds and number of Monte Carlo steps in each round pertaining the inference of the number of communities in the graph of similar activity patterns and the assembly affinity threshold.
+Regarding their specifics including default values, see the help message (`python SGC.py detection --help`).

-Note: In order to efficiently run the assembly detection, the procedure to perform the statistical inference for the number of communities present in a graph, has to be compiled first.
+Note: In order to efficiently run the assembly detection, the module to perform the statistical inference for the number of communities present in a graph that builds on original code that has been written by [Mark E. J. Newman](http://www-personal.umich.edu/~mejn/), has to be compiled first.
 On Linux and macOS this should be straightforward, but requires Python C-development libraries as well as the GNU Scientific Library (GSL) to be present.

 ```bash
 (cd Modules/estimate_py/c/; make)